 How far can you drive in minus 20 degrees?
 And how hot does the temperature have to be before it actually prolongs your EV’s estimated driving range?
 Explore how the weather affects your EV’s driving range right here.

 EVs’ driving range is one of the most discussed subjects for people thinking about buying an EV.
 And with good reason.
-It is a fundamental different way of transportation and you wouldn’t want to end up buying a car that can’t get you to work without having to stop and charge on the way.
+It is a fundamentally different way of transportation and you wouldn’t want to end up buying a car that can’t get you to work without having to stop and charge on the way.
 But even if you do your homework and read up on potential EV’s estimated driving range, many other factors still play a role in deciding how many miles an EV can actually cover without having to stop and recharge.

 You’re more likely to turn up the heat if you’re driving around when the weather is cold, while a hot summer day nudges you to turn on the air conditioning.
 Both actions have a tremendous impact on your EV’s battery capacity.

-Geotab, which is an analytics company, has investigated 5.2 million rides driven by 4.2000 EVs split between 102 different brands and models.
-The research shows that
+Geotab, which is an analytics company, has investigated 5.2 million rides driven by 42000 EVs split between 102 different brands and models.
+The research shows that: